jevakallio/cloudflare-pages-react-sqlite-starter/README.md

      - **Build output directory**: `dist`
    - Press **Save and Deploy**

-Cloudflare Pages will now automatically deploy your application after every commit to your **production branch**.
+Cloudflare Pages will now automatically deploy your application after every commit to the **production branch** you chose above.

 ### Deploy from your local machine

-If you don't want to automatically deploy from git, you can deploy by running the following command and following the instructions presented in your terminal to either create a new Cloudflare Pages project or deploy to an existing project.
+If you don't want to automatically deploy from git, you can deploy by running the following command below:

 ```bash
 npm run deploy
 ```

+Follow the instructions presented in your terminal.
+You will choose to either create a new Cloudflare Pages project or deploy to an existing project.

-Whether or not you are using the automatic git deployment, you can always deploy from your local machine using the same command.
+Whether or not you are using the automatic git deployment, you can always deploy from your local machine using the same `npm run deploy` command.

 ### Access your D1 database from Cloudflare Pages Functions

-Once the application is deployed, we'll need to configure your website to use the database.
+Once the application is deployed, you'll need to configure your website to use the database.

 First, make sure you have created a local database by following the [**Getting Started**](#getting-started) guide.